ppy/osu-wiki/news/2024/2024-05-11-new-featured-artist-633397.md

 ### 633397 - run home

-Alternatively, you can sprint through [this map](https://osu.ppy.sh/beatmapsets/2138818) hosted by [Alchyr](https://osu.ppy.sh/users/4993032)!
+Alternatively, you can sprint through [this map](https://osu.ppy.sh/beatmapsets/2138818) hosted by ::Alchyr::{ user-id=4993032 }!

 <audio controls>
     <source src="https://assets.ppy.sh/artists/419/what_re%20you%20so%20afraid%20of/633397%20-%20run%20home.mp3">